-The Town made the Aggregation Plan available for review by its citizens by posting the plan for comment and holding a public meeting on \\\\\\.
+The Communities made the Aggregation Plan available for review by their citizens by posting the plan for comment and holding a joint public meeting on .
 Comments received are attached as Attachment G to Exhibit 3 of the Petition.

 IV.
 Elements of the Plan